Charley Moon

-Charley Moon is a 1956 British musical film directed by Guy Hamilton.
-It stars Max Bygraves, Dennis Price and Shirley Eaton.
+Charley Moon is a 1956 British musical film directed by Guy Hamilton and starring Max Bygraves, Dennis Price and Shirley Eaton.
 The screenplay and lyrics are by Leslie Bricusse.
-The story is based on Reginald Arkell's backstage novel of the same name.
-It was filmed at Pinewood Studios, and on location in Upton Grey and Greywell, Hampshire.
+The story is based on Reginald Arkell's novel of the same name.

 Plot summary

-Charley Moon (Max Bygraves) is a country boy who, after a national service stint in the army, becomes a small-time music-hall performer.
+Charley Moon is a country boy who, after a national service stint in the army, becomes a small-time music-hall performer.
 After a few lucky breaks, he finds himself popular and the star of a musical hit in London's West End.
 Initially successful, Moon soon decides that showbiz is a facile occupation, and he longs to return to his childhood home.
 He eventually finds himself back where he started.